-Reiki healing for staff
+Reiki healing for military hospital staff

-Carla is a nurse who works at a Veterans Hospital.
+Carla is a nurse who works at a veterans hospital.
 She describes her hectic and demanding job as walking a tight rope.
 Since having regular Reiki treatments she says, “I sleep so nice…I sleep like a baby.”